DECLARE SUB

 Using BYLABEL on the EEPROM is possible but the EEPROM image must proceed the call with the label name.

-See also READEEPROM, LOADLABE and Memory usage
+See also READEEPROM, LOADLABEL and Memory usage

 If you pass a string you may specify the length of the string.
 This length will be the maximum length the string may grow.
 This is important when you pass a string BYVAL.